raphtalia/Quicksave/README.md

 If you ever need to change the structure data in your schema, you can write a migration which can convert existing documents to the current schema.
 All migrations that ocurred between the current document and the present schema will be run in order.

+### Databases

+The primary database by default is DataStores.
+The secondary database is used for backups and must be configured.
+You can configure the primary and secondary databases to be switched in roles allowing an external database to be used as the primary and DataStores as the secondary.

+Backups are only used if the primary database is reachable and returns outdated or no data to avoid potentially overwriting data on the primary database.

 ## Internals

 Data flows through the library in this order: